Faculty and Staff Profiles

 Yuhua Li earned a Bachelor Degree in Physical Education from Shanghai University of Sport in China, a Master Degree in Exercise and Sport Science from Penn State University, and her Ph.D. in Kinesiology with a concentration in Motor Learning from Texas A&M University.

-She is currently an associate professor and the Director of Motor Behavior Lab in the Department of Health & Sport Sciences at the University of Memphis.
+She is a professor and the Director of Motor Behavior Lab in School of Health Studies at the University of Memphis.
 Her research area is motor skill performance and learning, including practice-related variables influencing motor skill acquisition, as well as exercise intervention to improve motor functions in different age populations.
 She currently serves on editorial board of Asian Journal of Exercise and Sports Science (AJESS).

 Additional Information